hsma-programme/9b_forecasting_with_prophet/README.md

 In the exercise notebook you will work with a different time series and put into practice the skills you have learnt in the code along lectures.

-The notebook also provides some **optional advanced exercises** where you can experiment with Prophet's built in cross-validation tools and compare results with a Naive benchmark method.

 ## Solutions to exercises

 > Solutions to practical exercises will be released following the live lecture, scheduled for 21 February 2023.